Barry-lab/openEPhys_DACQ/README/recordingPCandOpenEphysGUI.rst

-	sudo apt-get install python-qt4 python-dev python-pip python-paramiko python-scipy python-pygame sudo pip install pyzmq # This assumes you have already installed ZMQ for OpenEphys GUI
+	sudo apt-get install python-qt4 python-dev python-pip python-paramiko python-scipy python-pygame sudo pip install pyzmq # This assumes you have already installed ZMQ for OpenEphys GUI pip install h5py # This assumes you have already installed libhdf5-serial-dev for OpenEphys GUI

 Additionally install ``pyqtgraph`` latest version from their website (Here 0.10.0-1 was used).
 Go to their `website <www.pyqtgraph.org>`_ and download the latest version of Debian/Ubuntu package.
 Install it by right click on the downloaded *.deb* file -> Open With -> GDebi Package Installer.
 Click on Install button.